WizardMath: Empowering Mathematical Reasoning for Large Language Models via Reinforced Evol-Instruct: Experiment

 \section{Experiment}

-This section provides a comprehensive overview of the baseline models in our experiments.
-Subsequently, we mainly elucidate the performance metrics of our models on two prevalent mathematical benchmarks: GSM8k~\cite{cobbe2021training_gsm8k_2} and MATH~\cite{hendrycks2021measuring}.
+This section provides a comprehensive overview of the advanced models.
+Subsequently, we mainly elucidate the performance metrics of our models on two prevalent mathematical benchmarks from grade to high school problems: GSM8k~\citep{cobbe2021training_gsm8k_2} and MATH~\citep{hendrycks2021measuring}.